 Bachelor of Arts in Political Science

-In addition to political science coursework, students complete four quarters (one full year) of language study, which complements our research methodology training, enabling our students to ask questions and conduct research beyond borders.
+In addition to the political science coursework, students complete four quarters (one full year) of language study, which complements our research methodology training, enabling our students to ask questions and conduct research beyond borders.

-All students also have the opportunity to specialize their coursework by following one of the informal “tracks” of study detailed below.
+All students also have the opportunity to specialize their coursework by following one of the informal concentration “tracks” of study detailed below.
 These three tracks reflect our research and teaching strengths, and are designed to prepare students for a variety of career paths.

 American Politics & Policy (APP)

 American politics and policy considers the relationships between public opinion, legislative representation, and policy-making in democratic entities.
-This track includes courses on American political processes (such as public opinion, state and local politics, political parties), specific areas of public policy (such as immigration policy or urban public policy), and theory courses dealing with democratic theory, representation, and participation.
-The APP track is most appropriate for students looking ahead to law school or a graduate degree in American politics, as well as for students planning for careers in electoral politics and campaigns, public administration, public policy or government.
+This track includes courses on American political processes (such as public opinion, state and local politics, political parties), specific areas of public policy (such as immigration policy or urban public policy), and theory courses dealing with democratic theory, representation and participation.

 International Politics (IP)